-The function of the community hubs is to:
+The functions of the community hubs are to:

-The hubs will be coordinated by a small team of North Ayrshire Council and Health and Social Care staff.
-They will not be open for members of the public to visit but should be contacted via the phone numbers detailed below.
+The hubs are coordinated by a small team of North Ayrshire Council and Health and Social Care staff.
+They are not open for members of the public to visit, but should be contacted via the phone numbers detailed below.

 Irvine - Fullarton